Navigating Emotional Overwhelm and Shutdown as a Neurodivergent Individual

 Why You Feel This Way

 Living in a neurotypical world often means constantly adapting to environments and expectations that don't align with your natural way of being.
-This constant adaptation requires immense mental and emotional energy, leading to frequent feelings of overwhelm and shutdown.
+This constant adaptation requires immense mental and emotional energy, leading to frequent feelings of overwhelm and shut down.

-Many neurotypical individuals don't fully recognize the unique challenges you may face.
+• Lack of Understanding and Accommodation: Many neurotypical individuals don't fully recognize the unique challenges you may face.
 This lack of understanding can result in insufficient accommodations and support, exacerbating feelings of isolation and hopelessness.

 Validating Your Experience

-It's important to acknowledge that your feelings of overwhelm and shutdown are valid.
+It's important to acknowledge that your feelings of overwhelm and shut down are valid.
 These are natural responses to living in a world that often doesn't recognize or accommodate your needs.
 By understanding and validating your experience, you can begin to take steps towards managing these feelings more effectively.

 Self-Regulation Strategies